mickaelsilva/chewBBACA_deprecated/README.md

 If no cgMLST schema is defined or needs to be reevaluated, we can create a wgMLST schema from a set of pre-determined annotated genomes.
 The command is the following:

-`CreateSchema.py -i allffnfile.fasta -g 200 --cpu 4`
+`CreateSchema.py -i allffnfile.fasta -l 200 --cpu 4`

 **Parameters:**

 `-i`  Input file with concatenated gene sequences

-`-g` minimum locus lenght (removes any loci with length equal or less the specified value
+`-l` minimum locus lenght (removes any loci with length equal or less the specified value

-`--cpu` optional - cpus to use for BLAST, will work for the latest BLAST releases
+`--cpu` (optional) number of cpus to use for BLAST, will work for the latest BLAST releases

 **Input file definition:**